 - Hold a valid driver’s license

-- Have at least 200 hours recent, practical childcare experience, such as regular babysitting for non-family members, helping at a local school, youth group, etc; your local interviewer can help you in classifying your experience
+- Have 200 hours of recent childcare experience, such as regular babysitting for non-family members, helping at a local school, youth group, etc; your local interviewer can help you in classifying your experience

 - Have completed your secondary education ( High School )